David North (socialist)

-David North is an American Marxist, who has been active in the international Trotskyist movement since 1971.
+David North (born 1950) is an American Marxist, who has been active in the international Trotskyist movement since 1971.
 He is currently the National Chairman of the Socialist Equality Party in the United States (SEP), formerly the Workers League, and previously served as its National Secretary until the party's congress in 2008.
 North chairs the International Editorial Board of the World Socialist Web Site (WSWS), and is published by the International Committee of the Fourth International.

 North has written numerous books and articles on the topics of socialism, Marxist history, and politics; his books include In Defense of Leon Trotsky, A Quarter Century of War, and The Russian Revolution and the Unfinished Twentieth Century.

 Political history

-Early Years
+Early years

 North was born in 1950 and studied history in Connecticut.
 He was politicized by Vietnam War-era protests.
 North has written that his journey towards socialism was fueled by "anger over the never-ending Vietnam War and steadily increasingly disillusionment with the Democratic Party and American liberalism" before discovering the works of Leon Trotsky in the fall of 1969.